liko006/jin/README.md

-# This is jsut the first repository that I have made in my github account.
+# This is just the first repository that I have made in my github account.